ethz-asl/cad-percept/relative_deviations/README.md

 "Relative Deviations" describes the real, online scenario.
 The ROS node subscribes to the robot point cloud and pose estimation.
 It acts itself as a mapper by using a sliding window of several scans, matching it to the mesh model by ICP and returning the updated state estimation to the estimator.

-RD is not implemented yet.
+RD is not implemented in this package.

 ## Status